Baritone horn: Name

-The 1894 Lyon & Healy catalog depicts instruments called the B♭ tenor, B♭ baritone, and B♭ bass (with only one "B"), with the same pitch and overall three-valve construction and differing only in bore and bell widths.
+The 1894 catalog from Lyon & Healy, a Chicago-based instrument maker and retailer, depicts instruments called the B tenor, B baritone, and B bass (with only one "B"), with the same pitch and overall three-valve construction and differing only in bore and bell widths.

+American baritone

-The American-style baritone, with three piston valves on the front and a curved forward-pointing bell, was dominant in American school marching bands throughout most of the 20th century.
-This instrument, along with the British-style upright baritone, concert euphonium, and similar-looking cylindrical bore instruments like the trombonium, were almost universally lumped together and labelled baritone by both band directors and composers.
-Band scores and manufacturers have sometimes treated them as the same instrument.
+The American-style baritone with three piston valves on the front and a curved forward-pointing bell was dominant in American school marching bands throughout most of the 20th century.
+This instrument, along with the British-style upright baritone, concert euphonium, and similar-looking cylindrical bore instruments like the trombonium, were almost universally lumped together and labelled as baritones by both band directors and composers.

 History

-The baritone horn found in British brass bands was derived from the French saxhorn baryton, a lower-pitched member of the family of saxhorns, although bore measurements of historical instruments show it is closer to the baritone saxotromba.
+The baritone horn found in British brass bands was derived from the French saxhorn baryton, a lower-pitched member of the family of saxhorns, although bore measurements of historical instruments show that it is closer to the baritone saxotromba.
 These were two families of conical-bore piston valve instruments developed in the 1840s by Adolphe Sax.
-Other members developed into instruments now common in bands, such as the E♭ tenor horn and the E♭ and B♭ tubas.
+Other members developed into instruments now common in bands, such as the E tenor horn and the E and B tubas.

 By the 1850s, Sax had convinced French military bands to use exclusively saxhorns in their bands, giving the instruments one of its first staples in the military field.

-Adolphe Sax's saxhorns became standard in bands in Britain and the United States due largely to the Distin family, who helped popularise the British brass band movement, promoting and performing widely on Sax's brass instruments.
-By 1850 Distin & Co. was manufacturing them in London, and in New York and Pennsylvania by the 1870s after the London business was purchased by Boosey & Co.
+Adolphe Sax's saxhorns became standard in bands in Britain and the United States largely due to the Distin family, who helped popularise the British brass band movement, promoting and performing widely on Sax's brass instruments.
+By 1850, Distin & Co. was manufacturing them in London, and in New York and Pennsylvania by the 1870s, after the London business was purchased by Boosey & Co.

 In central and eastern Europe, the Baß-Tuba, patented in 1835 by the Prussian military conductor Wilhelm Friedrich Wieprecht and Berlin maker Johann Gottfried Moritz, inspired several related instruments.
 These eventually utilized rotary valves, and their characteristic oval shape was developed by Václav František Červený in the late 19th century.
 The equivalent of these to the baritone in bore, bell size, and sound is called the Tenorhorn in German.